FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Redefining_CFTUTIL_data_media.md

 Use to select a specific communication file.

-If the Transfer CFT{{< TransferCFT/hflongproductname  >}} configuration file refers to 2 communication files, for example cftcom1 and cftcom2:
+If the {{< TransferCFT/headerfootervariableshflongproductname  >}} configuration file refers to 2 communication files, for example cftcom1 and cftcom2:

 ```
 CFTPARM ID=IDPARM0, ..., COM=(COM1,COM2),....